search

 HDR Preview

-Previews by default rendered in SDR.
-If you wish to have your previews rendered in HDR too you should turn on the HDR Render property in the PREVIEW MONITOR OUTPUT control panel on the CAMERAS control board:
+Previews are rendered by default in SDR.
+If you wish to have your previews rendered in HDR too, you should turn on the HDR Render property in the PREVIEW MONITOR OUTPUT control panel on the CAMERAS control board:

 Tone Mapping